 He has a point and I too feel that many mediums forget that the goal in life is not the spirit world but awareness of our oneness with God.
 Perhaps Sivananda Saraswati never met mediums with spiritual aspirations?

-In the temple itself I became immersed in watching the auras of the monks and people worshiping.
-I have been able to see the aura all of my life and I still find it hard to understand why everyone cannot see it for to me it is self evident.
+In the temple itself, I became immersed in watching the auras of the monks and people worshiping.
+I have been able to see the aura all of my life and I still find it hard to understand why everyone cannot see it to me it is self-evident.
 Most people in the temple had normal auras but my eye was drawn to one monk who was immersed in meditation.
 Around his crown chakra, at the top of his head, I could see a red circle of light slowly turning.
-I had the felt he was visualising the dance of Shiva and was practicing an energy moving Kriya of some kind.
+I had the felt he was visualizing the dance of Shiva and was practicing an energy moving Kriya of some kind.

 Mataji Vanamali gave us an interesting talk about the Bhagavad-Gita and spoke of similar things to Sivananda who I mentioned earlier – saying how we need not need to be a mendicant and seek seclusion in the caves and forests but that we can attain the divine as a householder.

 When the time came for questions I was keen to ask her what the Indian take was about the afterlife.
 She appeared intrigued when I explained I was a Spiritualist medium and I asked “In our work, we endeavor to prove that the personality survives death.
 I know that Hindus believe in reincarnation but I have also read about, for example, Brahmaloka,” I said.
 And thinking about my earlier experience in thetempleofMaharaj-ji(Neem Karoli Baba), asked: “And can some of the holy men and women continue to help us after their death?”
 (Brahmaloka is defined in the Encyclopedia Britannica as “that part of the many-layered universe that is the realm of pious celestial spirits.)